Guides

 - Click "Add Provider" to save

-When you add a custom provider, Cencori securely stores your API key:
+When you add a custom provider, Cencori securely handles your keys:

-- Only used to proxy requests to your endpoint
+- Proxy Only: Keys are only used to authenticate proxy requests from Cencori to your endpoint.

 Benefits of Custom Providers